 These are questions to test your literacy to determine if you can read, write, and speak the English language at least at the basic level.
 The steps are:

 Reading: You will be given three sentences to read.
 Out of these three sentences, you must read at least one convincingly in a manner that suggests to the USCIS officer that you understand the meaning of the sentence.

 Writing: You will be given three sentences to write out of which you must write one in a manner that will be understandable as written by the USCIS officer.

 Speaking: Your ability to speak English is usually determined by how you answer questions during your naturalization eligibility interview on the N-400.
 In other words, your ability to speak English is being tested and assessed as you communicate with the interviewing officer.

 3. Civics Test

-At Immi-USA, we have citizenship lawyers who are well-grounded in handling citizenship interview cases.
-Engaging our attorneys will guarantee you a successful interview at the USCIS office.
+VisaNation Law Group lawyers are well-grounded in handling citizenship interview cases.
+Engaging with a VisaNation Law Group attorney will guarantee you a successful interview at the USCIS office.
 Why not fill out this our contact form to book an appointment with us?

 Related Citizenship Topics